 Arras Minerals Announces Voting Results of Annual Meeting of Shareholders & Elects Christian Milau to Board of Directors

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
+VANCOUVER, British Columbia, Sept.
 09, 2022 (GLOBE NEWSWIRE) -- Arras Minerals Corp.
-(TSX-V: ARK) (“Arras” or “the Company”) is pleased to announce the detailed voting results of the proposals considered at its annual meeting of shareholders held on September 8, 2022 (the “Meeting”).
-A total of 8,747,150 or 16.6% of the Company’s issued and outstanding shares were represented at the Meeting.
+ARK ("Arras" or "the Company") is pleased to announce the detailed voting results of the proposals considered at its annual meeting of shareholders held on September 8, 2022 (the "Meeting").
+A total of 8,747,150 or 16.6% of the Company's issued and outstanding shares were represented at the Meeting.

 The Company's shareholders have voted to set the number of directors to seven (7) (7,542,371 or 96.5% voted "For", and 273,923 or 3.5% voted "Against").